-Generally, you continue to actively participate (i.e., you continue to make and receive ERIP Contributions) so long as you are an Eligible Employee.
-Your active participation in ERIP will terminate upon any of the following events:
+Generally, you continue to actively participate (i.e., you continue to make and receive CRP Contributions) so long as you are an Eligible Employee.
+Your active participation in CRP will terminate upon any of the following events:

-- You retire or otherwise stop working for the University. - Your position changes to an Excluded Employee position or you are otherwise no longer an Eligible Employee. - ERIP is amended to exclude from participation a classification of employees of which you are a member. - ERIP is terminated by the University.
+- You retire or otherwise stop working for the University. - Your position changes and you are no longer an Eligible Employee. - CRP is amended to exclude from participation a classification of employees of which you are a member. - CRP is terminated by the University.

-If your participation ends because you no longer meet ERIP's eligibility requirements, your Employee Contributions and University Contributions to ERIP will stop.
-However, you will continue to accrue Vesting Years under ERIP as long as you remain employed by the University or an Affiliated Employer.
+If your participation ends because you no longer meet CRP's eligibility requirements, your Employee Contributions and the University Contributions to CRP will stop.
+However, you will continue to accrue Vesting Years under CRP as long as you remain employed by the University or an Affiliated Employer.

-How ERIP Works
+How CRP Works

-The following pages contain a more detailed explanation of ERIP's contribution features.
+The following pages contain a more detailed explanation of CRP's contribution features.

-Contributions to ERIP
+Contributions to CRP

-Under ERIP, the University establishes a retirement savings account into which both you and the University make contributions each pay period.
-After completing one Year of Service and attaining age 21 and so long as you are an Eligible Employee, you are eligible for the following types of contributions:
+Under CRP, the University establishes a retirement savings account into which both you and the University make contributions each pay period.
+So long as you are an Eligible Employee, you are required to contribute 5% of your Compensation to CRP each pay period as a condition of employment.
+The University will make University Contributions equal to 8% of your Compensation for each pay period.